jazzcloud/jazzcloud.github.io/_posts/2015-06-29-first-leanpoker-event.md

 Every single person participated in Lean Poker:

 - learned something new from it and admitted it was useful!
-- definitely will recommend it to a friend!
+- definitely would recommend it to a friend!
 - would like to repeat it one day!

 See the faces!
 They can't lie :)